googleapis/google-cloud-node/docs/troubleshooting.md

 This will only allow 10 at a time to go through, making it easier on the API to keep up with your requests.

 Reference Issue: [#1101](https://github.com/GoogleCloudPlatform/google-cloud-node/issues/1101)

+## GRPC received a message exceeding the max size.

+If you're seeing an error message saying that your grpc request is exceeding the max size, you may need to send smaller individual request.
+Request bodies should not exceed 4MB.